 7. Meet your vendors in person

 Obviously, you can fall in love with a photographer’s photos, pictures of a wedding venue, or even some clips of wedding bands (and that should certainly be the start of your research).
 But I recommend physically meeting them too.
-You spend more time with your photographer and videographer than you with 99% of your wedding guests.
+You spend more time with your photographer and videographer 99% more than with your wedding guests.
 If you do not gel with them, then it will throw the whole day off.
-There are a few vendors that you need to vibe check with these are
+There are a few vendors that you need to vibe with these are :-

 Photographer and videographer